haoyun/haoyun.github.io/src_site/s/index.markdown

 ### Entwürfe

-* A tiny result of an analogue of Simpson correspondence for abelian varieties in characteristic $p$. [[PDF]](/files/17SS-Simpson-Correspondence-AV-char-p.pdf)
+* A tiny result on an analogue of Simpson correspondence for abelian varieties in characteristic $p$. [[PDF]](/files/17SS-Simpson-Correspondence-AV-char-p.pdf)

 ### Preprints